Wednesday, February 11, 2009

 The tour, which also included Dion and the Belmonts and members of Holly's backing band, had lumbered along in subfreezing temperatures in unheated buses; two days earlier, one bus had stalled out on a lonely Wisconsin road.
 By the time the group reached Clear Lake, Holly in particular was ready to bolt.

+"Buddy was very determined when he wanted something," said his widow, Maria Elena Holly, of her "otherwise laid-back" husband of six months.
 He booked the plane to fly to Fargo, North Dakota, where he planned to rest up and do laundry in advance of the group's next concert in Moorhead, Minnesota, across the state line.

 Fargo native Bobby Vee, who remembers the tragedy vividly, acknowledges that he owes his career to the event.
 The then-high school sophomore named Robert Velline had come home for lunch and heard a local DJ talking about the Moorhead show.